Neocreb/frontend-eloity-unified-ecosys/BYBIT_API_PERMISSIONS.md

-# Bybit API Key Permissions Guide
+# Bybit API Key Permissions Guide (Deprecated)

+⚠️ **DEPRECATED**: This documentation is outdated.
+The platform now uses CryptoAPIs instead of Bybit.
+Please see [CRYPTOAPIS_API_PERMISSIONS.md](./CRYPTOAPIS_API_PERMISSIONS.md) for the current API key guide.

+## Historical Information

-This document outlines the required permissions for the Bybit API keys used in the Eloity Unified Ecosystem platform.
+This document previously outlined the required permissions for the Bybit API keys used in the Eloity Unified Ecosystem platform.

-## Required API Key Permissions
+### Required API Key Permissions (Historical)

-When creating or configuring your Bybit API keys, ensure they have the following permissions enabled:
+When creating or configuring your Bybit API keys, the following permissions were required:

 ### 1. Contracts - Orders & Positions
 - Permission to place orders on derivatives contracts